Sarah Chen

 The bottom line

 If budget is your main concern, a DIY selfie is free but risky.
 If you want studio-quality results without the studio price, an AI headshot generator gives you the best value: 40+ polished photos for $19.
-If you prefer in-person direction and have the budget, a professional photographer is still a great option — just expect to spend $150–$500+ per session.
+If you prefer in-person direction and have the budget, a professional photographer is still a great option, but expect to spend $150–$500+ per session.